 Second, the “white hat” hackers hired by the FDA indicated that devices with non-customizable features, such as passwords and levels of access are threat to the integrity of patient safety.
 CLM software provides customizable options for healthcare organizations to circumvent those limitations.
 Seek a CLM software provider that takes the time to understand the unique characteristics of your healthcare organization in order to determine and develop the most appropriate solution.

 Cybersecurity inquiries from the FDA have revealed severe vulnerabilities in medical devices that allow malicious hackers get access to patient data.
 Healthcare organizations can learn from those vulnerabilities and take proactive steps to improve their CLM compliance through contract management software.
-To learn more, download Contract Logix’ Intro to CLM for Healthcare whitepaper.
+To learn more, download Contract Logix’ Healthcare Contract Management Software whitepaper.

 Image Credit: ILO in Asia and the Pacific